-This Bourbon and Apple Cider Cocktail is the perfect Fall libation; plus it’s so easy and delicious!
+This Bourbon and Apple Cider Cocktail with Ginger Beer is the perfect Fall libation; plus it’s so easy and delicious!

 It’s been six years since I started doing a cocktail each and every Friday and I’ve been pretty determined to keep on task.
-I’ve had nights when it was midnight before a post was completed and/or I got myself up at the crack of dawn to do the same.
-Sometimes the time just gets away from me and sometimes it’s the light but this year I had an epiphany.
-Friday might not have to be the ‘be all and end all’ as long as I still make sure to share favorites like this Bourbon and Apple Cider Cocktail!
+Occasionally time gets away from me but I’ve had an epiphany.
+Friday might not have to be the ‘be all and end all’ as long as I still share favorites like this Bourbon and Apple Cider Cocktail!

 So I’m rebooting this cocktail from half a dozen years ago but honestly, this Bourbon and Apple Cider Cocktail is one of my all time favorites and many readers missed it during the first go around.
 It’s simple, not too heavy and just about the perfect cocktail for Fall.
 New photos don’t hurt; I’ve learned so much in the half a dozen years since this was first published!